JetBrains/kotlin-multiplatform-dev-docs/topics/compose-onboard/compose-multiplatform-new-project.md

 3. Build or run the application to generate the `Res` class with accessors for the added resources.

+4. Update the UI code to use images.
-4. Update the code in the `commonMain/kotlin/.../App.kt` file to support images:
+   Replace the entire code in the `commonMain/kotlin/.../App.kt` file (excluding imports) with the following:

     ```kotlin
     import composedemo.shared.generated.resources.Res